mgwinsor/dotifles/README.md

 ## Installation

-NeoVim configuration is added as a submodule.
-To clone this repo with the submodule, use the following command:
+My NeoVim config and the tmux TPM are added as submodules.
+To clone this repo with submodules, use the following command:

 ```bash
 git clone --recurse-submodules git@github.com:mgwinsor/dotifles.git